bootchk/testGimpPDB/testPDB/readme.txt

-This directory contains a nawk script to convert a pdb dump (pdb.txt) to json (pdb.json).
+This directory contains various files about the GIMP PDB.

+A nawk script to convert a pdb dump (pdb.txt) to json (pdb.json) and a signature file .txt

+The process is:
+GIMP pdb dump => pdb<foo>.txt  (use the GIMP app interactively) nawk the above => .json
+               => .txt.sig

-And examples of said data files, which should be refreshed as gimp repository changes.
+So all .txt and .json and .txt.sig files are ephemeral artifacts, should be refreshed as gimp repository changes.

+Often files are in pairs, for different versions of GIMP.

 pdb.json is used as the input to plug-ins/testGimpPDB. testGimpPDB is data-driven (pdb.json), automated test of PDB.